 CODE OF CONDUCT

 The Toronto Hostels Training Centre encourages the exchange of information and ideas within a relaxed and respectful environment.
-Accordingly, all individuals accessing the Training Centre, including program participants, guest facilitators, students and volunteers shall behave in a professional and responsible manner.
-Failure to do so may result in the individual(s) being asked to leave the premises.
+Accordingly, all individuals accessing the Training Centre, on-site or virtually, including program participants, guest facilitators, students and volunteers shall behave in a professional and responsible manner.
+Failure to do so may result in the individual(s) being asked to leave the premises and/or the live online training.
 All personnel, Board of Directors, staff, guest facilitators, workshop participants and volunteers shall adhere to the letter and spirit of the Human Rights Code of Ontario, the Training Centre Anti-Racism and Anti-Oppression and Workplace Violence and Harassment in the Workplace Policies including Bill 132.

 While it is impossible to address all situations, the Toronto Hostels Training Centre prohibits the following:

-- Disruptive behaviour such as yelling, slamming doors, teeth sucking, not participating, or persisting in a behaviour that has previously been addressed
+- Disruptive behaviour such as yelling, slamming doors, not participating, or persisting in a behaviour that has previously been addressed

 - Violent or threatening conduct including the possession of a weapon